poojakundaje/roster-project/README.txt

-DoublyLinkedList- methods to create a doubly linked list DoublyLinkedListNode- methods to create a doubly linked list node student- class with a main method which creates a roster program using doubly linked lists assignment1 data- my list of names to input into the roster program DoublyLinkedListTester- tests the method in doubly linked list class DoublyLinkedListNodeTester- tests the method in doubly linked list node class
+DoublyLinkedList- methods to create a doubly linked list DoublyLinkedListNode- methods to create a doubly linked list node student- class with a main method which creates a roster program using doubly linked lists DoublyLinkedListTester- tests the method in doubly linked list class DoublyLinkedListNodeTester- tests the method in doubly linked list node class